zzalscv2/FFEA/doc/2-UserManual/4-FM.md

 where the directive ` nodes ` ensures that no accidental confusion arises with B-factors or other information after the position of the beads.
+Note that ` nodes ` belongs to the ` <conformation> ` block, and therefore, the coordinates given will be rescaled according to ` <blob> ` ` scale `, as well as possibly rotated and translated if ` rotation ` and ` centroid ` are set, too.

 Finally, the rest of the input flags are passed within block ` <precomp> ` in ` <interactions> `